electron/electron/docs/api/webview-tag.md

 ### `<webview>.downloadURL(url)`

-* `url` String
+* `url` string

 Initiates a download of the resource at `url` without navigating.

 ### `<webview>.getURL()`

-Returns `String` - The URL of guest page.
+Returns `string` - The URL of guest page.

 ### `<webview>.getTitle()`

-Returns `String` - The title of guest page.
+Returns `string` - The title of guest page.

 ### `<webview>.isLoading()`

-Returns `Boolean` - Whether guest page is still loading resources.
+Returns `boolean` - Whether guest page is still loading resources.

 ### `<webview>.isLoadingMainFrame()`

-Returns `Boolean` - Whether the main frame (and not just iframes or frames within it) is still loading.
+Returns `boolean` - Whether the main frame (and not just iframes or frames within it) is still loading.

 ### `<webview>.isWaitingForResponse()`

-Returns `Boolean` - Whether the guest page is waiting for a first-response for the main resource of the page.
+Returns `boolean` - Whether the guest page is waiting for a first-response for the main resource of the page.

 ### `<webview>.stop()`